-The Legal Humanities Association (LHA) is a new learned society.
-It aims to foster a community dedicated to cultural understandings of law.
+The Legal Humanities Association (LHA) is an academic society that aims to foster a community dedicated to cultural understandings of law.
 It nurtures humanities-inflected legal scholarship, seeking innovative forms of legal knowledge and analysis.
-The LHA will be a home for scholars, research students, and practitioners working across law, humanities, and cultural studies, and will welcome those who do not feel they have a place for their work within orthodox disciplinary scholarship or traditional law schools.
+The LHA is a home for scholars, research students, and practitioners working across law, humanities, and cultural studies, and welcomes those who do not feel they have a place for their work within orthodox disciplinary scholarship or traditional law schools.
 While the LHA is UK-based, it is not UK-exclusive: membership is open to all who are interested, irrespective of geographic location.

 Membership